Cuomo backs Grechen Shirley against Peter King

 The 2nd District extends from central and western Nassau County to eastern Suffolk County and includes Fire Island communities.

-Cuomo also endorsed Brooks, a first-term senator who will take on Republican Jeff Pravato, the mayor of Massapequa Park, in November.
+Cuomo also endorsed Brooks, a first-term senator who faces a challenge from Republican Jeff Pravato, the mayor of Massapequa Park, in November.
 Cuomo said the Republican-controlled State Senate has "drank the Trump Kool-Aid and is carrying his message.
 And they have to go."

 Brooks added: "Republicans do not have a clue on the issues and the problems facing this community and this nation."